-Example 6 Rewrites a corrupt master database, specifying an incorrect page size, even in a normal boot.
+Example 6 Rewrites a corrupt master database, specifying an incorrect page size, even in a normal restart.
 This produces a failure:

-dataserver -d my_master_device -z4000 dataserver: the 'z' flag may not be used without 'b' or 'w'. dataserver: server will ignore the 'z' flag. dataserver: the 'z' flag contained an invalid page size. dataserver: the page size must be an even power of two between 2048 and 16384 bytes, inclusive.
+''' dataserver -d my_master_device -z4000

-dataserver allows you to create devices and databases that are up to 32Gb in size, depending on the limitation of your operating system.
-For more information on size limits, see the Installation Guide for your platform.
+dataserver: the 'z' flag may not be used without 'b' or 'w'. dataserver: server will ignore the 'z' flag. dataserver: the 'z' flag contained an invalid page size. dataserver: the page size must be an even power of two between 2048 and 16384 bytes, inclusive. '''

-- Start Adaptive Server with the startserver command rather than by directly executing the dataserver program.
-If you need to change any of the default values, edit the RUN_servername file in your Sybase installation directory.
+- dataserver allows you to create devices and databases that are up to 32Gb in size, depending on the limitation of your operating system.
+For more information on size limits, see the installation guide for your platform. - Start Adaptive Server with the startserver command rather than by directly executing the dataserver program.
+If you need to change any of the default values, edit the RUN\servername file in your Sybase installation directory.
 See the startserver reference page for details. - Because Adaptive Server passwords are encrypted, you cannot recover forgotten passwords.
 If all System Security Officers lose their passwords, the -p parameter generates a new password for a System Security Officer account.
-Start Adaptive Server with -p, immediately log in to Adaptive Server with the new random password, and execute sp_password to reset your password to a more secure one. - After you have finished running the Adaptive Server installation program, set the file permissions on the dataserver executable to limit who can execute it. - If you do not specify an Adaptive Server name with the -s parameter, and you have not set the DSLISTEN environment variable, dataserver uses the default Adaptive Server name SYBASE.
-The value of the DSLISTEN environment variable overrides this default value, and the -s parameter overrides both the default and the DSLISTEN environment variable.
+Start Adaptive Server with -p, immediately log in to Adaptive Server with the new random password, and execute sp\password to reset your password to a more secure one. - When you use the -w parameter, dataserver uses the ascii-8 character set instead of the iso\1 character set.
+If you require the iso\8 character set for master, you can load a dump of the master database or change the character set with sqlloc (sqlloc requires the sybsystemprocs database.) - After you have finished running the Adaptive Server installation program, set the file permissions on the dataserver executable to limit who can execute it.

-• Automatic login lockouts can cause a site to end up in a situation in which all accounts capable of unlocking logins (System Administrators and System Security Officers) are locked.
+- If you do not specify an Adaptive Server name with the -s parameter, and you have not set the DSLISTEN environment variable, dataserver uses the default Adaptive Server name SYBASE.
+The value of the DSLISTEN environment variable overrides this default value, and the -s parameter overrides both the default and the DSLISTEN environment variable. - Automatic login lockouts can cause a site to end up in a situation in which all accounts capable of unlocking logins (System Administrators and System Security Officers) are locked.
 If this occurs, use the dataserver utility with the -u parameter to check the specified login for System Administrator or System Security Officer authorization, unlock the account, and reset the value of the current failed logins counter to zero.